Dynamic Network Prediction: Network Terminology

-We consider a discrete-time dynamic network model in which the network at time $t$ is a single draw from a probability distribution that conditions on the networks at times $t-1,\cdots,t-k$, denoted as $P_{\mathscr{G}_t}(G_t = g_t \vert g_{t-1},\cdots, g_{t-k})$ where $G_t$ is a random variable with support $\mathscr{G}_t$.
+We define a discrete-time dynamic network as a sequence of 2 or more static networks representing the evolution of social relationships in a population; we will refer to a discrete-time dynamic network simply as a dynamic network in this report.
+We refer to the number of static networks in a dynamic network as its length.
+We consider a dynamic network model in which the network at time $t$ is a single draw from a probability distribution that conditions on the networks at times $t-1,\cdots,t-k$, denoted as $P_{\mathcal{G}_t}(G_t = g_t \vert g_{t-1},\cdots, g_{t-k})$ where $G_t$ is a random variable with support $\mathcal{G}_t$.
 The probability distribution is based on network properties that characterize salient features of the evolving network.
 We denote a collection of network properties of a system as essential if the collection cannot be reduced and still adequately characterize the system.
 Although there have been recent methodological advances to assess whether a network model adequately characterizes a system \citep{ hunter2008goodness, hanneke2010discrete, schweinberger2012statistical}, additional research in this area is still needed; in practice, the assessment may require simulation studies and guidance from subject matter experts.

-Define $\eta(g_t \vert g_{t-1} \cdots, g_{t-k})$ to be the function that maps $g_t \in \mathscr{G}_t$ to the values of the essential network properties conditional on $g_{t-1},\cdots, g_{t-k}$.
-Let $c_{x} = \eta^{-1}(x \vert g_{t-1},\cdots, g_{t-k})$, the inverse image of the function of $\eta(g_t \vert g_{t-1},\cdots, g_{t-k})$, i.e., $c_x = \{g_t : \eta(g_t \vert g_{t-1},\cdots, g_{t-k}) = x, g_t \in \mathscr{G}_t\}$; we refer to $c_x$ as a congruence class of $\mathscr{G}_t$ for the specified essential network properties.
-Let $P_{\mathscr{C}_t}(C_t)$ be the probability distribution of essential network property values where $C_t$ is a random variable for the vector of real values that are associated with the congruence classes of $\mathscr{G}_t$.
-The relationship between $P_{\mathscr{G}_t}$ and $P_{\mathscr{C}_t}$ is shown below:
+Define $\eta(g_t \vert g_{t-1} \cdots, g_{t-k})$ to be the function that maps $g_t \in \mathcal{G}_t$ to the values of the essential network properties conditional on $g_{t-1},\cdots, g_{t-k}$.
+Let $c_{x} = \eta^{-1}(x \vert g_{t-1},\cdots, g_{t-k})$, the inverse image of the function of $\eta(g_t \vert g_{t-1},\cdots, g_{t-k})$, i.e., $c_x = \{g_t : \eta(g_t \vert g_{t-1},\cdots, g_{t-k}) = x, g_t \in \mathcal{G}_t\}$; we refer to $c_x$ as a congruence class of $\mathcal{G}_t$ for the specified essential network properties.
+Let $P_{\mathcal{C}_t}(C_t)$ be the probability distribution of essential network property values where $C_t$ is a random variable for the vector of real values that are associated with the congruence classes of $\mathcal{G}_t$.
+The relationship between $P_{\mathcal{G}_t}$ and $P_{\mathcal{C}_t}$ is shown below: